 One of the library's core missions is to teach you how to find and evaluate information.
 Not just so you can complete your class assignments, but also so that you can find the information you need to teach yourself new things throughout your life, and to make informed decisions.

 Information Literacy Skills ProgramThe library's online information literacy courses teach basic research skills to students in English 22, English 24, and English 100 classes.
 Students first read through online lessons and perform practice exercises, and then take an exam on the Laulima system.
 Exam scores are reported to course instructors.

-For Spring 2014, the exam modules on Laulima will be available from January 13 until March 21 for ENG 22 & ENG 100 classes, and until April 4 for ENG 24 classes.
+For Fall 2014, the exam modules on Laulima will be available from August 25 until October 30 for ENG 22 & ENG 100 classes, and until November 13 for ENG 24 classes.
 Instructors may have earlier deadlines for passing the exam.
 Students are responsible for observing their instructor's deadline.

 See this page for more details about the online information literacy program, or what to do if you don't pass the exam.

 Faculty: See the information sheet for faculty for more about the library instruction program for the Fall 2014 semester.Research Challenge, a series of exercises that take you through the research, evaluation, and citation process, to create an annotated bibliography of sources you can use for your research paper.

 Library Instruction SessionsThe librarians give presentations to classes, conduct library tours, and hold workshops.

 - When is My Class Session?

 - You know your class is scheduled for a library session, but you're not quite sure when?
 Take a peek at the librarians' calendar to check.

 - Open Library Workshops